dm4ml/gate/docs/example.md

 ## Real Dataset Example

 For an end-to-end example on a real weather dataset, see the [example notebook](https://www.github.com/dm4ml/gate/blob/main/examples/weather.ipynb) in the Github repository.

+For an example of using GATE with embeddings, see this [example notebook](https://www.github.com/dm4ml/gate/blob/main/examples/civilcomments.ipynb) in the Github repository.